What is the meaning of a retrograde planet in the birth chart?

 Retrograde Mercury: These people absorb thoughts and ideas through repetition and osmosis rather than careful, deliberate study.
 Constantly editing, reviewing, rethinking, replaying it in their mind.
 Own best teacher.
 Questions what others accept as gospel.
 More capable of dealing with abstractions and impressions than those with Mercury direct.

 Retrograde Venus: has unique ideas regarding pleasure, beauty, and love.
 Less concern for social amenities.
-They may seek unconventional women.
+They may seek unconventional styles, friends, and partners.

 Retrograde Mars: Less competitive than usual Mars energy, and often in competition with themselves.
 Tends to internalize anger and leak it out rather than express it directly.
 Mars retrograde women often choose men who are dependent, troubled, irresponsible, or social misfits.